forbesjon2/tfmEngine/README.md

 engine for transcript.fm

-This isn't supposed to be public
+This wasn't meant to be public but my github seemed kinda dull.
+Theres barely any docs on this repo but it basically populated the postgreSQL database used at transcript.fm with podcast transcriptions.